WildMeOrg/scout/develop-with-data/README.md

 Also, this version of Scout **does not include scoutbot** and therefore does not require a GPU (and related setup overhead) to function.
 This also means, however, that it cannot process images with ML classifiers.

+## One time setup
+From root of the code directory, run `npm install` to make sure all necessary libraries are installed.

 ## Usage

-Running `docker-compose up` from this directory should be sufficient to fetch that docker image and run Scout.
+1. From this directory (`/develop-with-data`), run `docker-compose up` to fetch that docker image and run Scout.
-There may be a few extra steps needed, depending on how your development is setup:

-- you should first run `npm install` (once) from the repo directory, to make sure all necessary libraries are installed
-- when you break out of scout with ctrl-C, it is best to also do `docker-compose down` to stop the container

-Once running, use a browser to open http://localhost:1337.
+1. Once running, use a browser to open http://localhost:1337.
 Login with `admin`/`admin` as username/password.

+## Troubleshooting
+- If you encounter a docker error `urllib3.exceptions.URLSchemeUnknown: Not supported URL scheme http+docker`, try running `pip install requests=2.31.0`
+- If your process fails, you should run `docker-compose down` to stop the container when you shut down your scout instance (`Ctrl+C`)

-### Notes
+### Credit

 - Example images are from the [WAID dataset from Applied Sciences](https://github.com/xiaohuicui/WAID/).